 Oligoarticular juvenile idiopathic arthritis

-Oligoarticular juvenile idiopathic arthritis (JIA) (formerly called pauciarthritis or pauciarticular onset juvenile rheumatoid arthritis) is the subset of JIA that includes patients with involvement of fewer than five joints.
-It is the most common subgroup, constituting about 50 percent of cases of JIA (table 1).
-A proposed nomenclature divides this group into persistent oligoarticular JIA (no additional joint involvement after the first six months of illness) and extended oligoarticular JIA (involvement of four or less joints during the first six months of illness; additional joints are involved over time, resulting in more than four joints ultimately being affected).
+Oligoarticular juvenile idiopathic arthritis (formerly called pauciarthritis or pauciarticular-onset juvenile rheumatoid arthritis) is defined as juvenile idiopathic arthritis (JIA) involving fewer than five joints.
+It is the most common subgroup, constituting approximately 50 percent of cases of JIA (table 1).
+This subgroup of JIA is further divided into persistent oligoarthritis, in which there is no additional joint involvement after the first six months of illness, and extended oligoarthritis, in which there is involvement of additional joints after the first six months such that more than four joints are ultimately affected .
+Approximately 50 percent of children with oligoarticular disease go on to have extended oligoarticular disease .
+Extended oligoarticular JIA is distinct from polyarticular JIA.
 (See "Classification of juvenile arthritis".)

-The clinical issues related to oligoarticular JIA are discussed in this review.
-Systemic JIA and polyarticular JIA are discussed separately.
-(See "Systemic juvenile idiopathic arthritis: Clinical manifestations and diagnosis" and "Polyarticular juvenile idiopathic arthritis: Clinical manifestations and diagnosis".)
+The clinical issues related to oligoarticular JIA are discussed in this topic review.
+Systemic JIA, polyarticular JIA, and psoriatic JIA are discussed separately.
+The epidemiology, classification, and immunopathogenesis of JIA are also discussed separately.
+(See "Systemic juvenile idiopathic arthritis: Clinical manifestations and diagnosis" and "Polyarticular juvenile idiopathic arthritis: Clinical manifestations and diagnosis" and "Psoriatic juvenile idiopathic arthritis: Pathogenesis, clinical manifestations, and diagnosis" and "Classification of juvenile arthritis" and "Juvenile idiopathic arthritis: Epidemiology and immunopathogenesis".)

 Oligoarticular JIA affects the large joints (knees, ankles, wrists, elbows), but virtually never begins in the hips.
-There are several other types of arthritis that may have oligoarticular onset in this age group, but are not juvenile rheumatoid arthritis (JRA).
-However, under the new nomenclature these conditions are covered under the classification of oligoarticular JIA.
+There are several other types of arthritis that may have oligoarticular onset in this age group, but are not JIA.
 Systemic manifestations (other than uveitis) are characteristically absent.
 Thus, fever, rash, or other constitutional symptoms suggest a different diagnosis.
 (See 'Differential diagnosis' below.)

 - Criteria for the classification of juvenile rheumatoid arthritis.
 Bull Rheum Dis 1972; 23:712.